GitLeeRepo/HtmlCssNotes/CssNotes.md

     }
     ```

-## Targetting elements within a class
+## Targeting elements within a class

 * Target the h1 element within the container class.
 This will not affect h1 elements outside the scope of this class